* This is the Consumer Version. *

-Ultrasonography ( Ultrasonography) uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
+Ultrasonography uses high-frequency (ultrasound) waves bounced off internal structures to produce a moving image.
 It uses no x-rays.
 Ultrasonography of the heart (echocardiography) is one of the most widely used procedures for diagnosing heart disorders because it provides excellent images and is

 Echocardiography can also be used to detect pericardial effusion, in which fluid accumulates between the two layers of the sac that envelops the heart (pericardium), and constrictive pericarditis, in which scar tissue forms throughout the pericardium.
-It also detects dissection of the aorta, a spontaneous tearing within the layers of the wall of the aorta.
+It also detects dissection of the aorta, a tearing within the layers of the wall of the aorta.

 Two-dimensional ultrasonography, the most widely used technique, produces realistic two-dimensional images in computer-generated "slices."
-Stacking the slices together can re-create a three-dimensional structure.
+"Stacking" the slices together can re-create a three-dimensional structure.

 Doppler ultrasonography and color Doppler ultrasonography are commonly used to help diagnose disorders affecting the heart and the arteries and veins in the trunk, legs, and arms.
 Because these procedures can show the direction and rate of blood flow in the chambers and blood vessels of the heart, they enable doctors to evaluate the structure and function of these parts.
 For example, doctors can determine if the heart valves open and close properly, if and how much they leak when closed, and if blood flows normally.
 Abnormal connections between an artery and a vein or between heart chambers can also be detected.